Sashwat-K/lib-hpcr/README.md

 #### Output(s)
 1. Signed and encrypted contract
+2. Checksum of input
+3. Checksum of output

 ### HpcrContractSignedEncryptedContractExpiry()
 This function generates a signed and encrypted contract with contract expiry enabled.
 The output will be of the format `hyper-protect-basic.<encoded-encrypted-password>.<encoded-encrypted-data>`.

+### Example
 ```go
 import "github.com/Sashwat-K/lib-hpcr/contract"